Baedrick/dk_headers/README.md

 > What is the license?

 Each library contains license information at the end of the file.
-It is generally a choice between MIT or zlib.
+It is generally a choice between MIT or zlib, or in the case of derived work, the original license.

 > Why have the declaration and definition in one file?
 Why not ship a .h/.hpp with a .c/.cpp?